Ritik11131/kimbal-meter-data/GLOBAL_SEARCH_FRONTEND_GUIDE.md

 ```

 **Note**:
-- Shows entity hierarchy from logged-in user's entity (KMP Energy) to selected user's entity (Ideal Energy)
+- Shows entity path from logged-in user's entity (KMP Energy) to selected user's entity (Ideal Energy)
-- Shows user hierarchy starting from the root user in that entity
+- Shows user path from root user to selected user (via created_by relationship)
 - Selected user is marked with `isSelected: true`
+- **Only the direct path is shown** - no siblings, no other children

 ---

-### Example 5: Get Profile Hierarchy
+### Example 5: Get Profile Path

 **Scenario**: User logged in as "KMP Admin", searching for profile "Tenant Profile" that belongs to "Ideal Energy" entity